 The Silence Feature is for your convenience only and will not correct a CO problem.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or death.
+Failure to do so can res in injury or death.

-NEVER unplug your CO Alarm to silence the horn.
+NEVER remove the batteries from your CO Alarm to silence the horn.
 Use the silence feature.
-Unplugging the CO Alarm removes your protection!
-See "If Your CO Alarm Sounds" for details on responding to an alarm.
+Removing the batteries removes your protection!
+See "If Your CO Alarm Sounds" for details on responding to an alarm The Silence Feature is intended to temporarily silence your CO Alarm's alarm horn while you correct the problem-it will not correct a CO problem.
+While the alarm is silenced it will continue to monitor the air for CO.

-When CO reaches alarm levels the alarm will sound-repeating horn pattern: 4 beeps, a pause, 4 beeps, etc. Press and hold the Test/Silenc button until the horn is silent.
-The initial Silence cycle will last approximately 4 minutes.

-NOTE: After initial 4-minute Silence cycle, the CO Alarm re-evaluates present CO levels and responds accordingly.
-If CO levels remain por tially dangerous-or start rising higher-the horn will start sounding

-/hile the detector is silenced:
+When CO reaches alarm levels the alarm will sound- repeating horn pattern: 4 beeps, a pause, 4 beeps, etc. Press and hold the Test/Silenc button until the horn is silent.
+The initial Silence cycle will last approximately NOTE: After initial 4-minute Silence cycle, the CO Alarm re-evaluates present CO levels and responds accordingly.
+If CO levels remain potentially dangerous-or start rising higher-the horn will start sounding again.
+While the detector is silenced:

-the CO Alarm This means

-Is silent for only 4 minutes, then starts sounding loudly- 4 beeps, pause, CO levels are still potentially dangerous.
+If the CO Alarm...
+This means... s silent for only 4 minutes, CO levels are still potentially then starts sounding loudly- 4 beeps, pause, 4 beeps, pause dangerous. the CO Alarm This means Remains silent after you CO levels are dropping.

-4 beeps, pause

-If the CO Alarm This means

-Remains silent after you pressed the Test/Silence button CO levels are dropping.